Theatre Sound Design, Show Control & Virtual Sound System Software

 A: For Model AB64: please consult the AB64 User Manual to calculate your size requirements and installation instructions.

-For models 1616HD & AB1616: please consult the Disk List Page to calculate your size requirements.
-Users of 1616HD and AB1616 units should upgrade to SM-Designer to avoid problems with SCSI which are being caused by the lack of support for SCSI processor devices by Microsoft operating systems.
+Users of 1616HD and AB1616 units should upgrade to SoundMan-Assistant to avoid problems with SCSI which are being caused by the lack of support for SCSI processor devices by Microsoft operating systems.

 All drives must be jumpered for Cable Select and the Master drive connected to the black connector (on the end of the cable).